 Home Readiness & Self-Reliance preparednessgardenself-reliance

-How to start a backyard medicinal garden without falling for miracle thinking
+How to start a backyard medicinal garden without getting sold magic

 A practical way to think about useful plants, household knowledge, and keeping the hype level low.

-A lot of preparedness readers are open to learning about useful plants right up until the copy starts sounding magical.
+A lot of people are open to learning about useful plants right up until the pitch starts sounding magical.

 That skepticism is healthy.

-That is why this page treats Medicinal Garden Kit as a narrow, secondary preparedness resource rather than a grand answer to everything.
+That is why this page treats Medicinal Garden Kit as a narrower, later-step guide rather than a grand answer to everything.
 It can make sense for the right reader.
 It should not set the tone for the whole category.

 The practical case for this kind of guide